-My name is Ageth Okeny, also known as Lucia, I was born in Sudan.
-I grew up with seven siblings and two parents who worked hard to keep food on the table.
-When I was 14 years old I was married off, the five greatest things that came from this marriage were my children.
-I worked hard to provide for them but the strength of the Civil War was far to great.
-It was a war between, Muslims in the north and Christians in the south.
-It was hard to say goodbye to my homeland but I had no choice, the civil war took a child from me, I wasn’t going to wait around for another to be taken.
-So I packed up my kids and started walking towards freedom.
+My name is Ageth Okeny, also known as Lucia.
+I was born in Sudan, where I grew up with seven siblings and two parents who worked hard to keep food on the table.
+When I was 14 years old I was married off; the five greatest things that came from the marriage were my children.
+I worked hard to provide for them, but the strength of the Civil War was far too great.
+It was a war between Muslims in the North and Christians in the South.
+It was hard to say goodbye to my homeland, but I had no choice.
+The civil war took a child from me, I wasn’t going to wait around for another to be taken.
+So I packed up my kids, and started walking towards freedom.

 Our first stop to freedom was Egypt.
 I was informed of an immigration office located in the capital, that could help me with me get my family somewhere safe.
-Getting to the office was the easiest part, keeping up with the paperwork and interviews while working to keep food on the table and a roof over my kids heads was the challenge.
-It took 11 months but we finally got our application approved, we were given Refugee status to the United States of America.
-We arrived October of 2000.
+Getting to the office was the easiest part.
+Keeping up with the paperwork and interviews while working to keep food on the table and a roof over my kids heads was the challenge.
+It took 11 months, but we finally got our application approved.
+We were given Refugee status to the United States of America.
+We arrived in October of 2000.

-Coming to America was a challenge, I had no knowledge of the language or its customs.
+Coming to America was a challenge.
+I had no knowledge of the language or its customs.
 I was a single mom with no education or professional work experience.
 After many years of bouncing from jobs and homes, we got our answer.
 With the help of friends from our church, I was able to get a stable job and network of supporters.
 “The American Dream,” was on the tip of my fingers.
-The path to America was hard but it taught my children and I to never give up.
-My struggle was able to provide for their education and freedom.
+The path to America was hard, but it taught my children and I to never give up.
+With my struggle, I was able to provide for their education and freedom.

 Once my kids were older, I made a promise to send aid to those who didn’t make it out of Sudan.
-The first step was spreading the word, I reached out to friends, community members, and state representatives and told my story and mission.
-Step two was funding, I began to host fundraising events to collect donations such as clothes and money.
-Step three came a year later, the time to present the aid to the survivors.
-Using the money, we bought food and containers for all the supplies donated.
+The first step was spreading the word.
+I reached out to friends, community members, and state representatives, and told my story and mission.
+Step two was funding.
+I began to host fundraising events to collect donations such as clothes and money.
+Step three came a year later: the time to present the aid to the survivors.
+We bought food and containers for all the supplies donated.

-When I arrived in Sudan, 17 years later, it was a complete new country.
-Since we left, Sudan had split in two, Sudan and South Sudan in 2011.
+When I arrived in Sudan, 17 years later, it was a completely new country.
+Since we left, Sudan had split in two.
+In 2011, the country became, Sudan and South Sudan.
 This gave the countries relief.
-This peace lasted two years for the South, once they got their religious freedom, a struggle for power broke out.
-In 2013 many leaders wished to lead the new country, South Sudan, with violence.
+This peace lasted two years for the South.
+Once South Sudan got their religious freedom, a struggle for power broke out.
+In 2013 many leaders wished to lead the new country with violence.
 This lead to more killings and rapes.
-People fled their homes and sought asylum in Sudan, Egypt, Uganda, Kenya and Ethiopia.
+People fled their homes.
+Many sought asylum in Sudan, Egypt, Uganda, Kenya and Ethiopia.
 They left everything, having only the clothes on their backs.

-I realized that the funds I raised wasn’t enough for the survivors of the second Civil War so I created a foundation called Southern Sudan Hope.
+I realized that the funds I raised wasn’t enough for the survivors of the second Civil War.
+I created a foundation called Southern Sudan Hope.
 The mission of this foundation is to build schools, provide medical care, and support the displaced refugees of South Sudan.